neondatabase/website/content/docs/introduction/about.md

 ## Scale

-In addition to Neon's Autoscaling capability that automatically scales compute capacity on demand, Neon supports read replicas let you instantly scale your application by offloading read-only workloads to independent read-only compute instances.
+In addition to Neon's Autoscaling capability that automatically scales compute capacity on demand, Neon supports read replicas that let you instantly scale your application by offloading read-only workloads to independent read-only compute instances.
 To learn more, see [Read replicas](/docs/introduction/read-replicas).

 ## Who should use Neon?